binkley/kunits/README.md

 ## Design

-KUnit provides abstractions for representing systems of units in Kotlin, and one quirky example,
+KUnits provides abstractions for representing systems of units in Kotlin, and one quirky example,
 [_English units_](https://en.wikipedia.org/wiki/English_units).